ShreyaVinodBarad/SkillHub-SVB-/README.md

 ### 27 Jan 2025, Monday

 - First off, Akash Sir assigned us the task of designing the entire website!
 However, it lacks animation and is entirely static!
 I have a minor doubt, but after writing a little code, I can finally say that I created the entire website in static format!😉

+* Today's session at SkillHub, was not conducted because of Akash Sir's Personal reasons!📌

+---

+### 28 Jan 2025, Tuesday